Consider prostate screening

 Review next steps with your provider

-Your provider will help you understand your results and weigh the benefits and risks of further testing or follow-up.
+Your doctor will help you understand your results and weigh the benefits and risks of further testing or follow-up.
+If results are normal, repeat screening as often as recommended by your doctor.